Magit: Reception

 Magit is favourably covered in a number of blog posts and tutorials and a talk delivered by former Emacs' maintainer John Wiegley.
+It is considered by some to be a "killer app" for Emacs.

 Magit is included by default in the Emacs configuration frameworks Spacemacs and Doom Emacs.

 There has been interest in including Magit as a built-in feature package in Emacs, but there are issues with obtaining FSF copyright assignment from all contributors to the project.

-As of February 2023, Magit is the most starred Emacs package on GitHub.